Seiya Suzuki Player Props: Cubs vs. Giants

-The Chicago Cubs, including Seiya Suzuki (.270 slugging percentage in past 10 games, including zero homers), take on starter Anthony DeSclafani and the San Francisco Giants at Oracle Park, Friday at 10:15 PM ET.
+Seiya Suzuki -- with a slugging percentage of .351 in his past 10 games (including zero home runs) -- will be in action for the Chicago Cubs versus the San Francisco Giants, with John Brebbia on the hill, on June 10 at 7:35 PM ET.

-In his most recent appearance, he strung together two hits (going 2-for-4 with a double) against the Angels.
+In his previous appearance, he reached base in all four of his plate appearances (3-for-3 with a double) against the Giants.

 Seiya Suzuki Game Info & Props vs. the Giants